-Definition - What does Low-Temp Dab mean?
+What Does Low-Temp Dab Mean?

 A low-temp dab involves heating a cannabis concentrate to an ideal temperature (usually 350 to 400 degrees Fahrenheit) to extract the utmost flavors within the concentrate and produce long, strong hits.

 With a low-temp dab method, the user can readily vaporize the cannabis concentrate terpenes and cannabinoids, such as tetrahydrocannabinol (THC), without producing excessive amounts of vapor.